joris77/module-federation-101/README.md

 # Server Side Rendering Example

+This a copy of https://github.com/module-federation/module-federation-examples/tree/master/server-side-rendering with some minor adjustments to do some research.

 Module Federation Server Side Rendering example using React Suspense.

 This example demonstrates a basic shell application loading remote components and rendering them server side.